JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 “sbee” in the Notes section on iNaturalist to indicate use of the Shutterbee Citizen science protocol.
 Duration refers to the duration of the survey in minutes.
 BeeGenus and BeeSpecies include the scientific genus and scientific species names, respectively.
 Columns year, month, and day record the date on which the bee was observed.
-Observed_on is the formatted year, month and day (YYYY-MM-DD) of bee observation.
+Observed_on is the formatted year, month, and day (YYYY-MM-DD) of bee observation.
 User logins were deidentified and replaced with unique anonymous identifiers.

 ##### functional_traits_4Archive.csv
 - Bee species functional trait data used for trait-based analyses as gathered from the